salesforce/omakase/readme.md

 Omakase.source(input).use(prefixer).process();
 ```

-The default browser version support includes the last four versions of iOS Safari, last two versions of Chrome and Firefox, last three of Android, IE 7+, and the latest versions of Safari, IE Mobile and Opera Mini.
+The default browser version support includes the last six versions of iOS Safari, last five versions of Chrome and Firefox, last
+three of Android, IE 7+, and the latest versions of Safari, IE Mobile and Opera Mini.

 You can specify an alternative set of browsers to support as well: